 - How do you obtain a licence to store fireworks?

-- How do you store and sell fireworks safely?
+- How do you store and supply fireworks safely?

 - Which types of fireworks are banned?

-- What are the age restrictions applicable to the sale of fireworks?
+- What are the age restrictions for the supply of fireworks?

 - Keeping within the law

 This guidance is for England and Wales

 If you intend to supply adult (categories F2 and F3) fireworks to consumers you must first obtain an explosives storage licence from your local authority.
 If you intend to supply adult fireworks all-year round you must also obtain an all-year supply licence from your local authority.